Michael-Williams49/latex-report-template/README.md

 To use the fonts mentioned in the `report` class, make sure they are installed on your system:

-- `SimSong`: This font is used for the main Chinese text.
+- `Songti SC`: This font is used for the main Chinese text.
 - `Times New Roman`: This font is used for the main English text.
-- `Helvetica`: This font is used for sans-serif text.
+- `Helvetica Neue`: This font is used for sans-serif text.
 - `PingFang SC`: This font is used for Chinese sans-serif text.

 To install fonts on Linux, download the font files and save them to font directories such as `~/.fonts`.
 Then execute the following command to refresh the font cache and ensure XeLaTeX can find the font files: